Helmut Veith Stipend

 Eligibility

 1. Applicants must be eligible for admission to one of the master’s programs in computer science at TU Wien that are taught in English.
-In 2024/2025 those are:
+If you are unsure if your previous studies make you eligible to apply, please contact the dean of academic affairs listed at the bottom of the page of the respective Master’s program.

 2. While applications for funding can be filed before or in parallel with the admissions process, the funding will only be awarded to applicants who have been unconditionally admitted to the master’s program.
 An application for funding does not replace the admissions process; neither does a conditional offer of funding entitle the applicant to study at TU Wien.